Table of Contents

 Lower Chest Exercises and Why Training the Lower Chest is Key for Aesthetics

 When looking at Zane’s upper body, there is something in particular that stands out about him.
 It’s not that his shoulders are massive, or that he has mountainous traps, but rather it’s the way that his chest looks.

 One thing that I have noticed about bodybuilders in recent years is that their chests are so top heavy that they almost appear to be saggy.
 A top heavy chest creates an unaesthetic look.
-You can see an example of what I’m talking about below.

 Frank Zane, on the other hand, has one of the best chests in the game.
 Frank emphasized lower chest exercises, particularly ones that targeted the serratus.
 The serratus is the muscle that gives you that “ripped” look, it’s located right under your pectorals.
 If you’re sitting at a low body fat percentage, the serratus will be very apparent and will likely draw you some attention.